 Home Business Insurance Frequently Asked Questions (FAQs)

 If you’re like most other home-based business owners, you have several questions about what types of insurance you may need or if you need additional coverage for your business at all.
 These FAQs may help answer those questions.
-If you have questions not found here, be sure to ask them in our forum.

 How do I know if I need home business insurance?